folio-org/stripes-connect/doc/api.md

   **NOTE.** The `params` item is not yet implemented -- see [STRIPES-121](https://issues.folio.org/browse/STRIPES-121).

+* `limitParam`: the name of the parameter controlling the number of results per request.

+* `offsetParam`: the name of the parameter controlling the number of results to skip.

 * `headers`: A JavaScript object containing HTTP headers: the keys are the header names and the values are their content.